 - Walk-up poetry events in parks, pubs and wineries

-Details of the 2020 Festival will be available soon.
+Details of the 2020 Festival are available at www.banjopatersonfestival.com.au and on the News and Events page of this website.
 Put the dates in your diary 16 to 23 February 2020.

 Sustainable Living Week